-Community Health Network (CHNw) smartsourced clinical chart abstraction to Health Catalyst, with Health Catalyst taking ownership for these functions.
+Community Health Network (CHNw) utilizes Health Catalyst’s Tech-Enabled Managed Services (TEMS), with Health Catalyst taking ownership of the clinical chart abstraction functions.
 Health Catalyst successfully lowered costs and improved efficiency and sought to increase the value of the clinical chart abstraction services provided to CHNw.

 Health Catalyst partnered with CHNw to assess the value associated with its registries, optimizing registry participation.
 CHNw elected to continue—and in some cases expand the use of—registries where facilities and physicians are actively engaged in leveraging the data for improvement.
 Where there was not active engagement, registries were retired, creating additional capacity for new registries and for the clinical chart abstraction team to take on new work.
 Health Catalyst invested its team members’ time to drive quality improvement in a more meaningful way.

 Clinical chart abstraction teams supported CHNw’s efforts to decrease the likelihood of opioid misuse among patients undergoing bariatric surgery, expanding abstraction efforts to include 19 data points for each patient undergoing bariatric surgery.
 Data are abstracted for six months after surgery, enabling long-term evaluation of outcomes.
 Health Catalyst also implemented a process for assessing clinical chart abstraction interrater reliability to further improve the efficiency and accuracy of abstraction efforts.

 CHNw’s TEMS relationship with Health Catalyst enables the organization to control cost increases, improve the use of registry data, and take on more advanced quality improvement activities.